+Default: 8 MHz

+Onboard FDC Controller Default: Enabled

+To enable/disable the write protection of floppy.

+Onboard Serial Port 1 Default: 3F8/IRQ4

+User can select serial port IRQ.
+If set to A Auto, system will assign an IRQ for

+it.
+Note : Set to Auto is not recomm ended.

+Onboard Serial Port 2 Default: 2F8/IRQ3

+User can select serial port IRQ.
+If set to A

+it.
+Note : Set to Auto is not recomm ended.

-Default: Normal
+UART Mode Select Default: Normal

 This lets you select the Infrared mode.
+Cl

-Choices are Standard, HPIR, and ASKIR.
-If you choose BPIR or ASKIR mode, the screen will show another two lines to let you choose 'IR Function Duplex' (Full or Half) and "RxD TxD Active" (Hi Lo; Lo Hi; Hi Hi-,Lo Lo).
+ASKIR.
+If you choose BPIR or ASKIR n

+two lines to let you choose 'IR Function I • ' ' '

+TxD Active" (Hi Lo; Lo Hi; Hi Hi-,Lo Lo 0).

-Onboard Parallel Port
+Onboard Parallel Port Default: 378/IRQ7

-Default: 378/IRQ7

-This item lets you disable the built-in parallel port, or enable it by assigning a 1/0 address and an Interrupt Request Line (IRQ).
+This item lets you disable the built-in par allel port, or enable it by assigning a

+1/0 address and an Interrupt Request Line e (IRQ).

-Parallel Port Mode
+Parallel Port Mode Default: ECP+EPP

-Default: ECP+EPP

-This item defines the operation of the parallel port.
-As a default it is set to ECP + EPP.
-If you are connected to a parallel device that supports the higher-performance EPP (enhanced parallel port) or the ECP (extended capabilities port) make the appropriate changes to this item.
-If you change the parallel port to EPP or ECP, new items appear that let you
+This item defines the operation of the parall lel port.
+As a default it is set to ECP +

+EPP.
+If you are connected to a parallel devi ce that supports the higher-performance

+EPP (enhanced parallel port) or the ECP

+appropriate changes to this item.
+If you chan ge the parallel port to EPP or ECP, new

+items appear that let you

-ECP Mode Use DMA
+ECP Mode Use DMA Default: 3

 Select a DMA channel for the port.
-Choices are 3, 1.
+Choice ces are 3, 1.

-EPP Mode Select
+EPP Mode Select Default: EPP1.9

-Default: EPP1.9

 Select EPP mode for the port.

-USB Keyboard Support
+USB Keyboard Support Default: Disabled

-Enabled will support USB keyboard in Win95 2.1 and NT 5.0 or above operating system.
+USB Keyboard SupportDefault: DisabledEnabled will support USB keyboard in Win95 2.1 and NT 5.0 or above operating system.